kralo/DeHL/README.md

 ## About this fork

+**As of 2017-07, this projects compiles with Delphi 10 Seattle 23.0.
+See  for failing Tests**

 This is a fork of the **discontinued** [*Delphi Helper Library*](https://github.com/pavkam/DeHL) by [Ciobanu Alexandru](https://github.com/pavkam).

 DeHL was *discontinued* on 09.01.2012.